krystallam/getting_and_cleaning_data/CodeBook.md

 2. Label all columns
 3. Combine the datasets by columns
 4. Combine the datasets by rows
-5. Find the varaible names with mean or stdPart2
+5. Find the varaible names with mean or std
-6. Etracts only the measurements on the mean and standard deviation for each measurement
+6. Extracts only the measurements on the mean and standard deviation for each measurement
 7. Uses descriptive activity names to name the activities in the data set
       * 1 = WALKING
       * 2 = WALKING_UPSTAIRS